-For the third time, Corey McArthur a Canadian police officer faced an assault charge this week.
+For the third time, Corey McArthur a Guelph, ON police officer faced an assault charge this week.
 The officer was previously found guilty in 2010 and got away with an unconditional discharge, leaving him with no criminal record.
 In 2014 he was charged again with assault causing bodily harm, but he got away lightly yet again when the charge was withdrawn.

 In 2010, Justice Elliott Allen convicted McArthur of assault in connection with a charge laid over the officer’s behaviour in a downtown bar disturbance call in 2008.
 McArthur was granted an absolute discharge and later pleaded guilty to discreditable conduct under the Ontario Police Services Act and had to work 10 days without pay as his penalty.